Rail labor, carriers reach cramdown deal

-A group of seven rail labor unions and six freight railroads reached agreement on March 21 to end the practice known as "cram down," the Surface Transportation Board-approved practice of overriding collective bargaining agreements in approving railroad mergers.
+CLEVELAND, March 22 -- A group of seven rail labor unions and five freight railroads reached agreement yesterday to end the practice known as "cramdown," the Surface Transportation Board-approved practice of overriding collective bargaining agreements in approving railroad mergers.

 All signatories agreed to abide by the agreement until its terms are enacted into law, with all signatories actively supporting such legislation.